 Stacie is the clinical director for the Master of Speech-Language Pathology Program.

 Her research and clinical interests include: literacy, fluency, aphasia, apraxia and graduate speech-language pathology program development.

 Jeffrey Knox was employed in K-12 schools for 31 years, being both a SLP and the chair of the Speech Pathology program at Grant Wood AEA.

 Krupke's areas of interest include early literacy, articulation and phonology, language-learning, voice, and accent reduction.

-Joined the Master of Speech-Language Pathology faculty at St. Ambrose University in 2011 as an Assistant Professor.
+Joined the Master of Speech-Language Pathology faculty in 2011 as an Assistant Professor.